 - improve bus service reliability along Craigieburn Road

-- improve access to Craigieburn train station, providing better local and city connections
+- improve access to Craigieburn train station

 - make it easier and safer for you to walk or cycle around your local area

 - lower the risk and severity of crashes by adding safety barriers.

 In December 2018, we shared our proposed design of the Craigieburn Road Upgrade and received over 400 pieces of feedback.
 We then provided this feedback to the project team who used it to refine the proposed design.

 For more information about what we heard visit the Craigieburn Road engagement hub.

 Sign up for updates

 Sign up to receive email updates regarding this project.

 Thank you for submitting your feedback on the website.